 Here at The Open Sanctuary Project, we are committed to carrying out our mission of providing the most compassionate farmed animal care resources possible.
 As we are primarily a written resource, language is one of the most important tools that we have in our toolkit.
 Therefore, we find it crucial to be mindful in how we employ and treat language across our platform.
 Our philosophy of language is primarily driven by two considerations: accessibility and respect.

 A Resource For Everybody

 Because we believe that our resources should be available to anyone doing the important work of compassionate farmed animal care, we strive to keep all of our resources’ language simple and accessible.
 When we refer to terms that might not be commonly known, we will ensure that an explanation is available close by.
 Caring for farmed animals is not always simple, but the language of compassionate care should be.

-We are also committed to providing resources that are welcoming to all, and will never publish content that is intentionally discriminatory about a human’s race, gender, sexual orientation, health, disability, age, economic status, family status, religion, political views, or place of residence.
+We are also committed to providing resources that are welcoming to all, and will never publish content that is intentionally discriminatory about a human’s race, ethnicity, gender, sexual orientation, health, disability, age, economic status, family status, religion, political views, or place of residence.

 A Resident-Centered Approach